aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 ### Step 9: Set up and test the chroot environment

-To create the chroot environment, you need to mount a few directories from the host system:
+To create the chroot environment, you need to mount the `/dev`, `/proc` and `/sys` directories from the host system, in this case the head node:
 ```
 head# mount --rbind /dev /image/pi4/dev
 head# mount --make-rslave /image/pi4/dev